gravitational/teleport/rfd/0180-sso-as-mfa-method.md

 This feature will improve the UX of performing MFA checks for SSO users by removing the requirement to add an MFA device.
 The primary UX concerns for this feature are:
-- Adding too many options without clarity (OTP, Webauthn, SSO).
+- Adding too many options without clarity (OTP, Webauthn, and SSO).
 - Locking users into SSO MFA in cases where WebAuthn may be preferred.
 - Automatically opening browser windows when WebAuthn may be preferred.